- Maria Montessori was born on August 31st, 1870, in a small commune called Chiaravalle, Italy to a Catholic, middle-class, and well-educated family.

 As soon as the Montessori method came into the media spotlight, new organizations, observers, and spectators began to visit the institutions to see the method put into action for themselves.

-New Montessori Societies were founded like the Montessori American Committee and The Montessori society for the United Kingdom.
 Other parts of the world like Spain, Paris, Australia, Argentina, Netherlands, New Zealand, China, India, Japan, Mexico, Syria, and Korea also adopted the Montessori teaching method.

 Maria Montessori’s Philosophy and Basic Ideas